Clive Sullivan: International career

 In all, Sullivan represented Great Britain 17 times and appeared at three World Cups, 1968 and 1972 with Great Britain, and in 1975 for Wales.

 Death and commemorations

 When Sullivan died of cancer in 1985, aged 42, the city of Hull held him in such high regard that a section of the city's main approach road, the A63 between the Humber Bridge and the city centre, was renamed Clive Sullivan Way in his honour.

 Since 2001 the Clive Sullivan Memorial Trophy has been awarded to the winner of the Rugby League local derby match between Hull and Hull Kingston Rovers in recognition of his service to both local clubs.

+In 1993, Sullivan was one of six inaugural members to be inducted into Hull F.C.'s Hall of Fame.
+His widow Rosalyn attended the ceremony on his behalf.

 In December 2020, Sullivan was named as one of three Welsh rugby league players to be honoured with a new statue in Cardiff Bay, the other two being Billy Boston and Gus Risman.
+The statue Cardiff Bay Rugby Codebreakers was unveiled in July 2023.

-In April 2021, Clive was honoured in a Google Doodle to celebrate what would have been his 78th birthday.
+In April 2021, Sullivan was honoured in a Google Doodle to celebrate what would have been his 78th birthday.

+In September 2022, Sullivan was inducted into the British Rugby League Hall of Fame.